Psycho-Pass: Films

 In September 2013, it was announced on the official site of Noitamina that a second season and a new-original theatrical film project was in development, later called Psycho-Pass: The Movie.
 The film was rated R15+ due to its strong violence which includes murder and human bodily damage.
 In September 2014, the release date was announced for January 9, 2015, with Urobuchi and Fukami co-scripting.
 A 30-second trailer streamed on Nico Nico Douga on September 5, 2013, showing Kogami, Tsunemori and Ginoza.
 A two-minute trailer, the second promotional video for the film, was released in September 2013, containing footage from the original anime television series.
 In February 2016, Funimation released a preview for the dubbed version and announced that the film will run in over 100 theaters in the United States and Canada.
-The theme song was performed by Ling tosite Sigure.
+The theme song was performed by Ling Tosite Sigure.

 In March 2018, it was announced in the live stream of Fuji TV that a three-part theatrical film project was in development, titled Psycho-Pass: Sinners of the System.
 The first film, titled Case.1 Tsumi to Bachi (Case.1 罪と罰), premiered on January 25, 2019.
-The second film, titled Case.2 First Guardian, will premiere on February 15, 2019.
+The second film, titled Case.2 First Guardian, premiered on February 15, 2019.
 The third film, titled Case.3 Onshū no Kanata ni, premiered on March 8, 2019.
 Naoyoshi Shiotani and Yugo Kanno reprised their roles as the director and music composer, respectively.
 Ryō Yoshigami wrote the screenplay for the first film, while Fukami returned from the anime series to write the screenplays for the second and third films.
 Production I.G returned for animation production and Toho distributed.

 A collaboration visual with Godzilla: City on the Edge of Battle has also been developed with Tsunemori being the Psycho-Pass character used.

-After the final episode of the third season, it was announced that the series will receive a sequel film titled Psycho-Pass 3: First Inspector, with the staff and cast returning from the third season.
+After the final episode of the third season, it was announced that the series would receive a sequel film titled Psycho-Pass 3: First Inspector, with the staff and cast returned from the third season.
 The film premiered on March 27, 2020.

-On August 14, 2022, it was announced that the series will receive a new anime film titled Psycho-Pass: Providence, to commemorate the series' 10th anniversary.
-Naoyoshi Shiotani is returning to direct the film at Production I.G.
-The film will be released on May 12, 2023.
+On August 14, 2022, it was announced that the series would receive a new anime film titled Psycho-Pass Providence, to commemorate the series' 10th anniversary.
+Naoyoshi Shiotani returned to direct the film at Production I.G.
+The film was released on May 12, 2023.